TABLE OF CONTENTS

 Private Airline Businesses are Risky

 The jet charter industry is considered a high risk venture.
 This is why traditional banks and payment processors do not accept jet charter credit card processing.
-Banks consider your business incredibly risky despite the positive numbers and forecasts relating to private airlines and jet charter business.
+Banks consider your business incredibly risky despite the positive numbers and forecasts relating to private airlines and jet charter businesses.
 And while it is devastating, you should not entirely blame them.
 After all, businesses such as these see many forms of risky behavior

 Jet charter businesses deal with: